What to Eat in One Day in Bologna: A Food Lover's Guide

 At Sfoglia Rina, the menu is written on a blackboard on the wall, and - apart from the very traditional unchangeable dishes - it’s renewed every week.

-Pasta is the freshest you can have, and they have special attention to the details.
+Pasta is the freshest you can have, and they pay special attention to the details.

 My tip